urfave/cli/README.md

 ## Example

 Being a programmer can be a lonely job.
 Thankfully by the power of automation that is not the case!
 Let's create a greeter app to fend off our demons of loneliness!
+This time, we will use the `cli.Context` argument to get information passed in to the CLI.

 ``` go
 /* greet.go */